Yes.

 We were sitting at home on our sofas, wishing we could wear dresses like that, and noticing whose forehead didn't seem to be moving.

-Did we even pay for a ticket to see the movies in which the Black girls starred?
+Did we even pay for a ticket to see the movies, in which the Black girls starred?

-Did we even pay for a ticket to see the movies in which the Black girls starred?
+Did we even pay for a ticket to see the movies, in which the Black girls starred?

-Were we so preoccupied with the whole maids and mammies thing, that we forgot history, and the fact that those roles did, and still do exist?
+Were we so preoccupied with the whole “maids and mammies” thing, that we forgot history, and the fact that those roles did, and still do exist?

 What do we want to see?
+What does diversity and inclusion really look like?

 Maybe that's the REAL issue we should discuss, as we congratulate Olivia and Viola.